What We Do

 WBRX, 94.7 FM, Altoona

-Allied is a sponsor for “Newspapers in Education”, a project of the Indiana Gazette.
+Allied is a sponsor for ‘Newspapers in Education’, a student education project of the Indiana Gazette and Somerset Daily American.

 Allied Milk just got a Milking Cow

 To take to events across Pennsylvania and Maryland…Oh wow, dairy farmers have a milking cow?
 Who’d a known?
 Well, this isn’t your average milking cow, it’s like a robotic cow, that mooos, and that you can milk.
-You can learn to milk a real cow with this..amazing!
-A company in New Hampshire The Incredible Milking Cow created this custom-made cow for us, and it’s on its way to PA via pickup truck.
+We have two cows that cover the state.
+If you want us to bring our cows to your school or event please call our office.
+You can learn to milk a real cow with this.
+Amazing!

 On Saturday, August 5th, Allied Milk participated in WITF’s annual event called Ready Set Go Kindergarten (RSGK) at the Public Media Center in Harrisburg PA

 With an average number of participants of 900+, RSGK brings families, educators and community partners together to celebrate this important milestone.
 It strengthens the idea that community support is essential in healthy child development.
 RSGK provides an opportunity to get important information in the hands of parents and connect them with resources that will help their child succeed in school.
 It offers an educational and engaging environment designed to prepare parents and children for this life-changing transition.
 Favorite PBS characters are used as educational magnets to enhance the event to make learning fun and engaging.
 There are lots of hugs and high-fives!

 Many activity stations integrate STEM, literacy, nature, health and social development themed content into interactive age appropriate activities and educational experiences that extends learning well beyond the event.